unbit/uwsgi-docs/Logging.rst

 ``redislog`` plugin -- embedded by default.

 By default the ``redislog`` plugin will 'publish' each logline to a redis pub/sub queue.
 The logger plugin syntax is:

 .. code-block:: sh

     --logger redislog[:<host>,<command>,<prefix>]

 By default ``host`` is mapped to ``127.0.0.1:6379``, ``command`` is mapped to "publish uwsgi" and ``prefix`` is empty.

-So, to publish to a queue called foobar, use ``redislog:127.0.0.1:6379,publish foobar``, etc.
+To publish to a queue called foobar, use ``redislog:127.0.0.1:6379,publish foobar``.
 Redis logging is not limited to pub/sub.
-You could for instance push items into a list with
+You could for instance push items into a list, as in the next example.

 .. code-block:: sh

     --logger redislog:/tmp/redis.sock,rpush foo,example.com

 As error situations could cause the master to block while writing a log line to a remote server, it's a good idea to use ``--threaded-logger`` to offload log writes to a secondary thread.

 MongoDB logger
 --------------